Motion Graphics

 What is the difference between animation and motion graphics?

-The difference between animation and motion graphics is that motion graphics is a specific, limited type of animation, and animation can describe any visual medium that makes still images or objects move, including hand-drawn cartoons, stop-motion animation, 3D CGI animation, and animated motion graphics.
+The difference between animation and motion graphics is that motion graphics is a specific, limited type of animation.
+The term animation can describe any visual medium that makes still images or objects move, including hand-drawn cartoons, stop-motion animation, 3D CGI animation, and animated motion graphics.

-Although motion graphics technically is animation, the term usually refers to the technique of setting graphic design elements to motion.
-Think of it as animated graphic design.
-Meanwhile, the term animation more often than not refers to a cinematic, storytelling work that includes characters and a narrative.
+Although motion graphics technically is animation, the term usually refers to animated graphic design, the technique of setting graphic design elements to motion.
+Meanwhile, the term animation more often refers to a cinematic storytelling work that includes characters and a narrative.

 Is motion graphics the same as video editing?